aptech/docs/docs/CR-printdos.rst

 ----------------
 .. function:: printdos s

-    :param s: string to be printed to the standard output.
+    :param s:
-    :type s: TODO
+    :type s: string to be printed to the standard output

 Examples
 ----------------